 - Place all ingredients (except the ice) in a high speed blender.
 Blend on the highest speed for one minute until smooth and creamy.

 - Add the ice one cup at a time blending between each cup.
 This ensures you will not overwhelm the blender.
-Do not overblend as you do want the smoothie to be cold, thick and frosty.
+Do not overblend as you want the smoothie to be cold, thick and frosty.
 But be sure to blend enough so that the ice is fully incorporated.

 - Serve and enjoy immediately.
 Divide between 2-3 glasses.
 This recipes makes enough for me and my three young kids to eat for a filling breakfast together.
 I get a large portion (about half) and then divide the rest between the three of them.
 Alternatively, this makes two large adult sized portions for a filling breakfast.